Welcome to St Andrew and St Francis Church of England Primary School.

 St Andrew and St Francis partnership of schools has the following vacancies for 2017-18: 1 salaried places and 4 tuition fee (unsalaried) places, spread among the following schools:

-School Direct is a school based route into teaching.
-As a School Direct trainee training with St Andrew and St Francis and our ITT provider, Teaching London, you’ll learn alongside inspiring, passionate teachers with outstanding pedagogical skills whilst experiencing the pleasures and challenges of working in a culturally diverse community in south east London.
-We will train you to become successful, confident, effective teachers, well equipped to teach in a dynamic and vibrant London primary school.
-As a School Direct trainee you will be employed here or in one of our partnership schools as an unqualified teacher.
-You will undertake entirely ‘on the job’ teacher training, allowing you to gain the qualifications and practical skills required to become a teacher whilst actually working in our school and earning a salary.
+School Direct is a highly successful school based route into teaching.
+As a School Direct trainee training with St Andrew and St Francis CE Primary and our ITT provider, Teaching London: LDBS SCITT, you will learn alongside inspiring, passionate teachers with outstanding pedagogical skills.
+We will train you to become successful, confident, effective teachers, well equipped to teach in a dynamic and vibrant school.
+During your training will be employed as an unqualified teacher, either at this school or in one of our partnership schools.
+You will undertake ‘on the job’ teacher training in school for the majority of your time, alongside centre-based input from teaching London, enabling you to gain the necessary qualifications and practical skills required to become a teacher.

-Successful School Direct trainees will gain Qualified Teacher Status (QTS) with the option to achieve a Postgraduate Certificate in Education (PGCE) worth 60 Masters level credits
+Successful School Direct trainees will gain Qualified Teacher Status (QTS) with the option to achieve a Postgraduate Certificate in Education (PGCE), worth 60 Masters level credits.
+Find more info by clicking .

 We are seeking high quality graduates who can demonstrate a commitment to teaching as a career.
 You will need the following qualifications for entry to the programme:

-A degree, class 2:2 or higher, awarded by a UK university or a recognised equivalent qualification.
+A Batchelor degree awarded by a UK university, or a recognised equivalent qualification.

-GCSE English, Maths and Science at grade C or above (or a recognised equivalent)
+GCSE English, Maths and Science at Level 4 (formerly grade C) or above, or a recognised equivalent qualification.

-If you are not a British national you must ensure via the Home Office/UK Border Agency that you are eligible to work and study in the UK and, if necessary, have applied for and received all the required visas, permits and documentation to do so before your training begins.
+If you are not a British national you must ensure that you have proof of eligibility to work and study in the UK.

 Are passionate about making a difference to the lives and development of their pupils